 Needle in the Hay

-Ever tried to find a needle in a stack of hay?
-No neither have we, but we get the point.
-Lucky we’re here to tell you exactly where this little store filled with eccentric arts, crafts, homewares and records is so you needn’t get lost along the way.
+Ever tried to find a needle in a haystack?
+No, neither have we, but we get the point.
+Lucky we’re here to tell you exactly where this little store filled with eccentric arts, crafts, homewares, and records is so you needn’t get lost along the way.
 Happy to tread its own path, Needle in the Hay is a clever shop full of rad goods where you just might be pleasantly surprised by what you can find.

 Late afternoon means it’s about time for a cold one, and what better place than Craft, a bar that prides itself on having no less than fifteen beers on tap.
 If you’ve timed it well, don’t pass up the Three Beer Thursday on from 4:00 – 7:00pm where you’ll get three new beers for $15.

 What’s a visit to a new city without checking out the local museum?
 Hamilton is not short on history, and you can find out all about it at the Waikato Museum (Te Whare Taonga o Waikato).
 Wander around the thirteen galleries and be amazed by one of the museum’s major highlights - the 200-year-old waka taua (war canoe) Te Winika, which was gifted to the museum by the late Maori Queen.

 In a city reluctant to go to sleep, you need only visit one of these evening establishments to see why locals choose to stay up late.